What Is Isabella Rossellini's Net Worth?

 Personal Life and Activism

-As an avid activist, Rossellini has focused much of her time on conservation efforts.
+As an avid activist, Isabella has focused much of her time on conservation efforts.
 She is the president and director of the Howard Gilman Foundation, which strives to preserve everything from wildlife to the arts.
-Rossellini has also been involved with such groups as Wildlife Conservation Network, the Central Park Conservancy, and the Bellport-Brookhaven Historical Society.
+Rossellini has also been involved with the Wildlife Conservation Network, the Central Park Conservancy, and the Bellport-Brookhaven Historical Society.